adswerve/secure-cloud-run-app-with-iap/README.md

    export REGION=your-preferred-region
    export CLOUD_RUN_SERVICE=your-cloud-run-service-name
    ```
 4. Execute the commands in `iap.sh` sequentially, following any manual steps as indicated in the comments.
+- Only execute steps 1 - 5.
+Ignore step 6 "Cleanup" as it's optional.
+It's only needed if you need to remove all the resources you set up from your GCP project.
+- Unfortunately, you can't run the whole `iap.sh` file in one go for a few reasons
+  - Some steps are manual: some steps requiring OAuth Consent Screen are manual.
+We need to set it to INTERNAL and then to EXTERNAL - Testing.
+  - After we request an SSL certificate, we need to wait for a few minutes (up to an hour) until it's active before proceeding.

 ## Important Notes